EidanU/La-Belle-Assiette_Catalogue/README.md

 to install modules in the api and in the client you need to run this script :

-- npm run all
+- npm run init

 After that to launch the App you need to run this script (it will run server for client and api) :

-- npm run dev
+- npm run all

 After that juste go on this url :